dmccreary/micropython-clocks-and-watches/docs/lessons/01-get-local-time.md

 ## Lesson Overview

-In this lesson, we will learn how to get the local date and time from the MicroPython runtime.
-We will learn the components of the list of numbers returned by these functions.
+In this lesson, we will learn how to get the local date and time from the MicroPython runtime using the standard ```localtime()``` function.
+We will learn about how to use the eight integers returned by the ```localtime()``` functions.

-MicroPython provides a very convenient function called ```localtime()``` that will get the time from the host computer that you connect to via your USB cable.
+MicroPython provides a very convenient function called ```localtime()``` that will get the time from the host computer in your local timezone that you connect to via your USB cable.
 Your local computer has a clock and knows the time in the local timezone.
-This information is sent to MicroPython runtime when the computer is connected to the USB cable.
+This information is usually sent to MicroPython runtime when the computer is connected to the USB cable.

 !!!
 Note
     The ```gmtime()``` function returns the time in UTC (Coordinated Universal Time) time.
 Use this if you want time stamps that are not dependent on time zone and daylight savings rules.
 For example, log files should use this function.